 It’s true that the addiction isn’t quite as severe or health-damaging as nicotine, but research shows that the caffeine and the routine of drinking soda can really hook someone.

 there are various tips and methods for breaking any addiction. unfortunately, unlike cigarettes, there’s no diet coke-patch, but here are a few suggestions that might help:

 – Go cold turkey… or taper down.
 Be sure you pick the approach that fits your personality, or you know this is going nowhere.

-- Replace it with another beverage.
+– Replace it with another beverage.
 Easier said than done, right?
-But isn't it true that you often reach for the diet soda just because you're thirsty?
-For some people (including myself), water can "taste" bad, so try using flavored water packets like Crystal Light Pure (made with Stevia) or squeeze some lemon in.
+But isn’t it true that you often reach for the diet soda just because you’re thirsty?
+For some people (including myself), water can;” height=”275″ width=”183″>Crystal Light Pure (made with Stevia) or squeeze some lemon in.
 Or try drinking iced tea?
-If you're craving the bubbly (carbonation), try substituting soda water or mineral water for regular tap water.
-It can give you the sensation that you're drinking something "more."
+If you’re craving the bubbly (carbonation), try substituting soda water or mineral water for regular tap water.
+It can give you the sensation that you’re drinking something “more.”

 – Arm yourself for withdrawal.
 If you’re relying on diet soda for your caffeine fix, you may need to pop an ibuprofen to quell the headache.
 And go to bed earlier.